Patrick Crispen's PowerPoint Files: Internet Tools

 Topic(s): Internet Tools

 Ready to take your Google-ing to a whole other level?
-In this three-hour, hands-on workshop [which is a combination of Google 201 and Google 301] you'll get a behind-the-scenes look at how Google really works, learn little-known Google tools and tricks that will change the way you search, and even see what Google has up its sleeve in the not-too-distant future.
-You'll even learn Google's 70-20-10 philosophy and see not only how Google Answers, Google Catalogs, Google Directory, Froogle, Google Groups, Google Images, Google Maps, Google News, Google Print, Google Scholar, Blogger, and Keyhole work also but how they fit into Google's overall search strategy.
+In this three-hour, hands-on workshop [which is a combination of Google 201 and Keeping up with the Googlebots] you'll get a behind-the-scenes look at how Google really works, learn little-known Google tools and tricks that will change the way you search, and even see what Google has up its sleeve in the not-too-distant future.
+You'll even learn Google's 70-20-10 philosophy and see not only how Google Maps, Google News, Google Book Search, Google Scholar, and more work but also how they fit into Google's overall search strategy.

 Guidelines for GOOD Web Design